arminioluigi/afghanistan-twitter-analysis/README.md

 **sample_data.csv**

-Here you can find the IDs of the tweets that I sampled from my entire dataset to show you an exploratory and illustrative representation of the analysis done.
+Here you can find the IDs of the tweets that I sampled from the whole dataset to show you an exploratory and illustrative representation of the analysis done.